Translate this page

-The goal of the STEP (Secondary Transition to Employment Program) program is to expand employment training and transition offerings in the western part of Fairfax County for students earning Special or Modified Standard diplomas.
+The goal of the Secondary Transition to Employment Program (STEP) program is to expand employment training and transition offerings in Fairfax County for students earning Special or Modified Standard diplomas.
 Research has shown that the transition process for students is more successful when students increase the amount of time that they train at community work sites.
 Developing students’ instructional, community and employment skills allows students to be better prepared to transition out of school as well as expand their exposure to the communities in which they will live and work.
 STEP is a program offered through FCPS Department of Special Services from Career and Transition Services (CTS).
-Click here to download our printable brochure.

 Benefits of the STEP Program